 Minimum NumbersMore Details

-For many holidays on this website a minimum number of persons is required to enable them to take place.
+For many holidays in this brochure a minimum number of persons is required to enable them to take place.
 We shall assess whether the minimum numbers have been reached and if we feel that the holiday is not operationally viable we will inform you as soon as possible.
 Where indicated in the tour text, vehicles such as private cars with driver guides, minibuses or mini-coaches may be used depending on party size.
-Please refer to our Booking Conditions clause 3 & clause 4 for details on changes to or cancellation of your holiday.
+Please refer to clause 4 of our Booking Conditions (page 190) for details on changes to or cancellation of your holiday.

 Average Group SizeMore Details

 In our experience, we've found that long haul holidays are best enjoyed in groups of no more than 20 people, so that you can feel part of a group without getting lost in the crowd.
 Therefore, we plan our long haul holidays so that they have an average group size of 10-20 people.
 Sometimes this might change depending on demand or the type of holiday and vehicle required, but it is our planned average.
 This does not apply to North America where group sizes may be up to a maximum of 50 people or Europe where it may be up to 44 people.
 See individual tours.